Free Durable Power of Attorney Forms | U.S States (Word, PDF)

 Effective immediately or upon disability

-The principal, must decide on when they wish for the power of attorney to come into effect.
+The principal must decide on when they wish for the POA to come into effect.
 Whether effective immediately upon signing of the document or in the event of disability /incapacitation, in which case a licensed physician will make the determination in accordance with State Law.

 Prepare the form for signature